Rosemary: Protective In Cancer?

 Skin cancers are named after the type of skin cell from which they arise.
 Basal cell cancer originates from the lowest layer of the epidermis, and is the most common but least dangerous skin cancer.
 Squamous cell cancer originates from the middle layer, and is less common but more likely to spread and, if untreated, become fatal.
 Melanoma, which originates in the pigment-producing cells or melanocytes), is the least common, but most aggressive, most likely to spread and, if untreated, become fatal.

 Environmental factors have been found to greatly influence the multiple-stage process which leads eventually to cancer.
 In the late 1990s, evidence from animal preclinical studies suggested a major role of food bioactive compounds in the reduction of cancer risk.
 Particularly, vegetables and certain bioactive plant components have been found to possess protective effects on the development of cancer.
-The evidence from these studies have led to the development of healthy green supplements such as All Day Energy Greens.
-This green powder contains all natural fruits and vegetables known for their protective effects on cancer development.
+The evidence from these studies have led to the development of healthy green supplements.

 In recent years much interest has focused on rosemary (Rosmarinus officinalis), whose active constituents are phenolic compounds with high antioxidant effects.
 The main active compounds of rosemary include caffeic acid, rosemarinic acid (RA), ursolic acid (UA), carnosic acid (CA) and carnosol.
 Approximately 90% of the total antioxidant activity of rosemary is derived from carnosol and CA.